-As climate change progresses, as well as our suffering at home, poorer nations around the equator will slowly become almost completely uninhabitable, displacing up to a third of the humanity.
+As climate change progresses, as well as our suffering at home, poorer nations around the equator will slowly become almost completely uninhabitable, displacing up to a third of humanity.

 The insurance industry is already wise to the risks in many countries, with climate risk considered as a huge factor in making many residential and commercial properties uninsurable.